RACV Logo

 Day 1: Marrakech

-Salaam Alaikum!
+Salaam alaikum!
 Welcome to Morocco.
 Your adventure will begin in thriving Marrakech with a welcome meeting at 5 pm.
-After, join your leader and fellow travellers to visit Djemaa el-Fnaa in the Old City as the sun descends for a local street food experience.
-This is the largest public square in the world and it almost has the atmosphere of a medieval fair – so the kids are sure to love it!
-Street performers vie to entertain and the delicious smells waft by as food stalls cook up their local delicacies – you’ll no doubt want to try as much as you can for dinner tonight!
+After, join your leader and fellow travellers to Djemaa el-Fnaa in the Old City for a local street food experience as the sun descends.
+This is the largest public square in the world, and the kids are sure to love the chaos!
+Street performers vie to entertain and delicious smells waft by as food stalls cook up their local delicacies – you’ll no doubt want to try as much as you can for dinner tonight!
 You'll also be able to buy some snacks for the train journey tomorrow.

-After breakfast, take a guided walking tour of the Old City, known locally as Fes el Bali.
-Step back into the Middle Ages as you explore the medina's labyrinth, which buzzes with craftspeople, markets, tanneries and mosques.
+After breakfast, take a guided walk through the Old City, known locally as Fes el Bali.
+Step back into the Middle Ages as you explore the medina’s labyrinth, which buzzes with craftspeople, markets, tanneries and mosques.
 After passing donkeys navigating the car-free streets, you’ll stop to watch some traditional potters at work in a ceramics studio.
-Then, head to a pottery workshop to make something of your own!
-This activity supports the local artisans and a skilled craftsman will teach you all about their craft.
-The kids will love to get their hands dirty as you watch your ideas come to life using the traditional methods of sculpting and modelling.
+Then, head to a pottery workshop to make something of your own with the local artisans.
+A skilled craftsman will teach you all about their craft and the kids will love getting their hands dirty as you watch your ideas come to life using the traditional methods of sculpting and modelling.
 After, explore the speciality sections of the souq and see the dye pits at the Chauwara Tannery.
-Tonight, you’re free to maybe get together with the other families and enjoy a local feast of harira (chickpea soup) and chicken-stuffed pastilla with couscous.
+Tonight, you’re free to get together with the other families and enjoy a local feast of harira (chickpea soup) and chicken-stuffed pastilla with couscous.

-Today it's time to leave the city behind and head for the beauty of the Middle Atlas Mountains.
+It’s time to leave the city behind and head for the beauty of the Middle Atlas Mountains.
 Take a private transfer through fertile valleys, pine forests and barren, rocky landscapes.
-Tell the kids to look out for wandering nomadic shepherds as they tend to their flocks – you might even catch a glimpse of barbary apes – North Africa's only monkey.
-Midelt is a market town originally built as a base for mining and surrounded by farms and orchards.
-Enjoy a guided walk through one of the nearby villages for spectacular scenery and an insight into the local farming life before settling down for a peaceful evening of rest.
+Tell the kids to look out for wandering nomadic shepherds as they tend to their flocks – you might even catch a glimpse of barbary apes, North Africa’s only monkey.
+Midelt is a market town originally built as a base for mining and surrounded by farms and orchards, and when you arrive, you’ll take a walk through one of the nearby villages to soak up the spectacular scenery.
+Your local leader will also give an insight into local farming life before you all settle in for a peaceful evening.

-This morning after breakfast, take a private transfer to the mighty Sahara, stopping to take in the views of kasbahs and palmeries (lush valleys with date palms, fields and orchards) along the way.
-As you pass through Erfoud and Rissani, you'll see the scenery change between barren mountainsides and fertile valleys until you reach the small Saharan village of Merzouga.
-When you arrive, leave your baggage, pack a daypack and saddle up for a 1-hour camel ride into the desert at the Erg Chebbi dunes – huge windswept dunes just 20 km from the Algerian border.
+This morning after breakfast, drive into the mighty Sahara, stopping to take in the views of kasbahs and palmeries (lush valleys with date palms, fields and orchards) along the way.
+As you pass through Erfoud and Rissani, you’ll see the scenery change between barren mountainsides and fertile valleys until you reach the small Saharan village of Merzouga.
+When you arrive, leave your baggage, pack a daypack and saddle up for a 1-hour camel ride into the desert at the Erg Chebbi dunes – huge, windswept dunes just 20 km (12.5 mi) from the Algerian border.
 Ride your camels into the edge of the Sahara at sunset – this is a core memory waiting to happen!
 The dunes are truly breathtaking as the evening light sets off the deep colours of the desert.
 Tonight, you’ll camp out in traditional style under the North African stars.

 If you’re game, rise and shine early enough to catch sunrise over the dunes.
-This morning, take a scenic drive past ancient kasbahs, former military outposts, mountains, valleys and fields that will take you to Ait Benhaddou.
-For lunch, stop at Ouarzazate.
-Does it look familiar?
-This location is used for many Hollywood blockbusters – be sure to ask your local leader about what's been filmed here!
-Arrive in Ait Benhaddou – once a crucial stop for caravans as they carried salt across the Sahara. – once a crucial stop for caravans as they carried salt across the Sahara.
-Today, its grand kasbah has been listed as a UNESCO World Heritage site, and you'll see all it has to offer during a tour this afternoon.
-The rest of today is free to relax, until a group dinner tonight at the hotel.
+Then, take a scenic drive past ancient kasbahs, former military outposts, mountains, valleys and fields to Ait Benhaddou, stopping in Ouarzazate for lunch along the way.
+If Ait Benhaddou looks familiar, it’s because this location was used for many Hollywood blockbusters – be sure to ask your local leader about what’s been filmed here!
+Once a crucial stop for caravans as they carried salt across the Sahara, today the grand kasbah has been listed as a UNESCO World Heritage site.
+After your visit this afternoon, the rest of the day is free to relax until your group dinner tonight at the hotel.

-Make your way to the High Atlas Mountains, passing Tizi n'Tichka Pass (2260 m above sea level) and Toubkal National Park.
+Make your way to the High Atlas Mountains, passing Tizi n’Tichka Pass (2260 m/7415 ft above sea level) and Toubkal National Park.
 Along the way, snow-capped mountains and valleys in full flower will fly by your window – don’t worry, you’ll make a couple of stops for photos!
-When you arrive in the town of Aroumd, the kids can climb aboard donkeys and make their way to Imlil (the adults will be on foot and the walk takes about an hour).
-Witness traditional mountain village life far from the reach of the modern world and arrive in the remote village of Imlil – sitting on a rocky outcrop, this town has amazing views across the High Atlas Mountains and a unique opportunity to experience traditional Amazigh culture.
-You’ll spend the night in a family-run mountain home (or gite).
-Surrounded by the smell of woodstoves and bread, you’ll meet the host family and enjoy some traditional Amazigh hospitality and homecooked food as you swap stories and learn about their lives in the village.
+When you arrive in the town of Aroumd, the kids can climb aboard donkeys and make their way to Imlil (the adults will be on foot and the walk takes about 1 hour).
+See a slice of mountain village life, far from the reach of the modern world and arrive in the remote village that sits on a rocky outcrop.
+This town has amazing views across the High Atlas Mountains and offers a unique opportunity to experience traditional Amazigh culture.
+You’ll spend the night in a family-run mountain home (or gite), surrounded by the smell of woodstoves and bread.
+Meet the host family and soak up the warm hospitality as you tuck into a dinner of homecooked food, swapping stories and learning about their lives in the village.

 Day 10: Essaouira

-After breakfast, join your leader on a walk around the town.
-The remainder of today is free for you to explore Essaouira as a family.
-Everything in the small centre is within walking distance, and the coast is perfect for a beach day.
-Why not wander the harbour and its adjacent fish markets, where you can watch the daily auction.
-A fresh-cooked plate of the day's catch is highly recommended.
+Today is a free day for you and the family to explore Essaouira.
+Everything in the small centre is within walking distance, and the coast is perfect for a beach day or surfing lesson.
+Why not wander the harbour and its adjacent fish markets, where you can watch the daily auctions.
+A fresh-cooked plate of the day’s catch is highly recommended.
 This town is also becoming renowned for its burled Thuya wood, delicately formed and inlaid in tiny shops.
 The scent of the oils used to polish the richly coloured wood permeates the air and makes walking through the streets incredibly rich for the senses!

 Day 12: Marrakech